-Maker Faire New York 2012: What's New for NYC Kids at this Hyper-Creative Festival
+Maker Faire New York 2013: What's New for NYC Kids at this Hyper-Creative Festival

-This coming weekend, World Maker Faire New York returns for its third annual edition.
-This massive festival of creativity and innovation was launched in San Mateo, California in 2006 by Make magazine, and has since expanded to numerous cities, including ours.
+This coming weekend one of our a favorite annual festivals, World Maker Faire New York, returns for its fourth annual edition.
+This massive celebration of creativity and innovation was launched in San Mateo, California in 2006 by Make magazine and has since expanded to numerous cities, including ours.
 It is, in a word, awesome.
 Lots of other adjectives come to mind too, like outrageous, over-the-top, thought-provoking, enriching and (unfortunately for me) indescribable.
 It's very hard to explain why World Maker Faire is so cool—hopefully the photos in our slide show give you an idea of what a unique experience it is.

-My family and I went to the first two fairs and were totally blown away, and we're counting down the days until Saturday arrives!

-On the last weekend of September, the fairgrounds surrounding the New York Hall of Science in Flushing Meadows Corona Park will be filled with 500 makers, crafters, tinkerers, hackers, thinkers and artisans, who will proudly show off their wacky robots, homemade needlework, music-making gizmos and zillions of other wild things.
-Organized into four themed (more or less) Zones, Maker Faire boasts a crafts pavilion, a slew of Young Makers under 18, and fantastic demos, installations and performances like the Coke Zero & Mentos Fountains, Circus Warehouse’s acrobatics and a life-size recreation of the board game Mouse Trap.
+My family and I have gone to every edition since it arrived in NYC and are consistently blown away.
+We're counting down the days until Saturday, when the fairgrounds surrounding the New York Hall of Science in Flushing Meadows Corona Park will overflow with more than 600 makers, crafters, tinkerers, hackers, techies, thinkers and artisans proudly showing off their wacky robots, homemade needlework, 3D-printed products, music-making gizmos and zillions of other wild things.
+Organized into five themed (more or less) Zones, Maker Faire features a crafts pavilion, a slew of Young Makers under 18, hands-on activities, fantastic demos and installations, and memorable live entertainment like the Coke Zero & Mentos Fountains and a life-size recreation of the board game Mouse Trap.

 I won't lie: The whole thing can feel kind of overwhelming (heck it's overwhelming just to write about it!).
 Although the entire event is family-friendly and engaging, you may not know where to go or what to do first.
-That's why we've highlighted the must-sees for families, both new additions and returning favorites.
+That's why we've highlighted some must-sees for families, both new additions and returning favorites.